venveo/craft-compress/README.md

     {#
     the archive variable is now set to an Archive model, but since we're in lazy mode, the getAsset() response may be null.
-We can either check the .isReady method or we can just get the lazyLink
+We can either check the .isReady method or we can just get the lazyLink, which will give us an indirect link to the asset.
     #}
     {% if archive.isReady %}
         {% set archiveAsset = archive.getAsset() %}